-One, your pussy may need to take an oral anti-thyroid medication for the rest of its life.
+One, your feline friend may need to take an oral anti-thyroid medication for the rest of its life.
 Two, the vet may remove its thyroid gland through surgery.
 And three, your cat might be advised to undergo radioactive iodine treatment for a couple days to a few weeks.

 Another possible reason behind your cat’s excessive shedding is allergies.
-If your cat has allergies, it will scratch its body nonstop, resulting to unnatural hair fall.
+If your kitty has allergies, it will scratch its body nonstop, resulting to unnatural hair fall.

 10 Most Shedding Cat Breeds